-As a Research Scientist, I have no formal teaching commitments.
+With a 60-40 research-extension split, I have no formal teaching commitments.
 However, I love to teach and lead a bi-weekly 'Pollinator Reading Group' that is open to undergraduates, graduate students, postdocs and faculty.
 The focus of the reading group is discussion of current literature, research plans and happenings related to pollinators at Cornell and elsewhere.
-I give regular guest lectures on pollinators and other topics and administer our pollinator list serve (POLLINATOR-L@cornell.edu).
+I also give regular guest lectures in courses such as Applied Entomology, Honey Bee Biology, and Integrated Pest Management, and I administer our pollinator list serve (POLLINATOR-L@cornell.edu).

 - McArt, S. H., Koch, H., Irwin, R. E., & Adler, L. S. (2014).
 Arranging the bouquet of disease: Floral traits and the transmission of plant and animal pathogens.
 Ecology Letters.
 17:624-636.

 - Kaplan, I., McArt, S., & Thaler, J. S. (2014).
 Plant defenses and predation risk differentially shape patterns of consumption, growth, and digestive efficiency in a guild of leaf-chewing insects.
 PLOS One.
 9:e93714.

 - McArt, S. (2018).
 2018 New York State Beekeeper Tech Team Spring Honey Bee Health Report..

 - Deutsch, K. R., & McArt, S. (2018).
 Notes from the lab: The latest bee science distilled.
 Summary of Bailes et al. 2018 [Biology Letters 14:20180001]: “First detection of bee viruses in hoverfly (syrphid) pollinators”. p.
 583 - 584 American Bee Journal, Notes from the lab: The latest bee science distilled Dadant & Sons, Inc., Hamilton, IL, United States .